expo/expo/docs/pages/versions/unversioned/react-native/tutorial.md

 ## Hello World

-In accordance with the ancient traditions of our people, we must first build an app that does nothing except say "Hello world".
+In accordance with the ancient traditions of our people, we must first build an app that does nothing except say "Hello, world!".
 Here it is:

 ```javascript